Voreger/Voreger/README.md

 # 👋 Hi!
-I'm Vladimir
+I'm Vladimir Voreger

 I am a Golang backend developer and a student/graduate of Moscow Polytechnic University.
 I love writing clean code, exploring new technologies, and building projects that make an impact.